fantasyland/static-land/README.md

 ### How to add compatibility with Static Land to your library

-All you need to do is to expose some [Type Object](docs/spec.md#type) that can work with types that your library provides or with any other types, e.g. you can build a library that provides Static Land compatibility for another library or for native types like Array.
+Simply expose some [Type Objects](docs/spec.md#type) that work with types that your library provides or with types defined in another library or with native types like Array.

-Type Object doesn't have to be simple JavaScript object, but can as well be a constructor of your type for instance.
-The only two requirements are:
+Type Objects don't have to be simple JavaScript objects; they can also be constructors if desired.
+The only requirements are:

-- this object contains some static methods from Static Land,
+- this object contains some static methods from Static Land; and
-- and if it contains a method with one of the names that Static Land reserves, that method must be a Static Land method (obey laws etc.)
+- if it contains a method with one of the names that Static Land reserves, that method must be a Static Land method (obey laws etc.).

 #### Example 1.
 Static Land type for Array